 If you are admitted into hospital at any time, but especially at the present time, and if you want the ministry of a Catholic priest, you must make sure that the hospital has recorded your religion as “Catholic” and that you would like a visit from a priest.
 During the current crisis anyone attempting to visit St Richard’s Hospital is governed by the hospital’s safeguarding protocols, including visiting priests.
 Ministers of Holy Communion from the local parish are not able to take Holy Communion to patients for the time-being.
 If you need a priest to administer the appropriate Sacraments, a priest from the parish will make the necessary arrangements with the ward staff who will advise him on what protective clothing he must wear if necessary.
 You, or a relative or friend acting for you, can ring St Richard’s Presbytery in Chichester (01243) 782343.

 The Chichester Foodbank

-eNews (also known as e-Bulletin) is an excellent informative newsletter produced fortnightly which can be found on Facebook.
+eNews (also known as e-Bulletin) is an excellent informative newsletter produced weekly which can be found on Facebook.
 Search for ‘Diocese of Arundel and Brighton’ page and scroll down to locate it.
-(The latest issue was published on 28 March 2020).
 Well worth a look!

 The Journey to 2030